Slope Calculator

 Calculate Rise & Run

-The calculator finds the vertical change (rise) and horizontal change (run).
+The tool finds the vertical change (rise) and horizontal change (run) between your points to show how the line moves on the graph.

 3